One minute video, two minute read

 Tom is the type of guide that feels like you’re walking with a great mate who happens to know far more than most about this stretch of Victorian coastline.
 Across four days he’s a thoughtful listener, a softly spoken imparter of facts, as well as someone whose passion for the region is contagious.
 He’s there when you’re keen to understand the shifts in geological layers.
 He’s there to identify a birdcall.
 He’s also there to pour you a chilled drink at the day’s end, served with sea views.

-“The places that we are, are pretty incredible,” Tom said.
-“We come out to a view, and no matter how many times I've seen it, you hear the responses of the people who’s jaws are dropping and they're like, oh, wow!”
+“The places that we are, are pretty incredible,” Tom says.
+“We come out to a view, and no matter how many times I've seen it, you hear the responses of the people whose jaws are dropping and they're like, oh, wow!”

-“I love serving these places by being able to share knowledge and understanding,” Tom said passionately.
-“The more we know about a place the more respect there is for it and the more love there is for those places.
+“I love serving these places by being able to share knowledge and understanding,” Tom explains.
+“The more we know about a place, the more respect there is for it and the more love there is for those places.
 Pay your respects to the actions that you take.
 By learning as much as you can about a place, by caring for it as much as you can.”